hjoly2003/stratospheric-main/chapters/part-I-addendum/README.md

 ```

 Check the parameters inside the cdk.json (most importantly, set the account ID to your AWS account ID).

+]:domain - First, in the AWS console, we need to register a new domain with Route53.
+Once registered, go to the "Hosted zones" of Route53 and you should see hosted zone named according to your domain.

 To get the ARN of the SSL certificate: